zveinn/1one1/readme.md

      - To controller: config
      - From controller: datapoints

-- dp format ?
- - index:value ?
- - as json? or as binary ?

 # Data point conversions
 1. from collector: index/index/value = type index/position index/ value